How to Take Care of Winter Weeds

 A healthy, dense, lush lawn is by far the best way to control winter weeds.
 To accomplish this, start in the fall with the following steps.
 These work for lawn and garden applications.

-- Apply pre-emergent herbicide before winter weeds begin sprouting, to target the seeds and root systems of perennials.
+- Apply safe, pre-emergent herbicide before winter weeds begin sprouting, to target the seeds and root systems of perennials.

 - Spot treat or remove any weeds already visible.